Patrick-orz/PopupLyrics-Plus/README.md

 ## Inspiration & Words
 [misaka10843/spicetify-popupLyrics-CN](https://github.com/misaka10843/spicetify-popupLyrics-CN)

-Don't heisitate to start an issue if you run into any problems!
+Don't heisitate to start an issue if you run into any problems! (feature requests are fine as well)